 However, the polycarbonate material has a tendency to scratch over time, so a bit of care is needed to maintain its clean look.
 The keyboard deck is solid, with minimal flex, and the hinges are sturdy, ensuring no wobble while typing.

 The size of the screen is appropriate for most work-related tasks, having a resolution of 1920 x 1080 pixels on a 15.6-inch full HD display.
-The display is well suited for video calls, data entry tasks, or making presentations.
+The display is well-suited for video calls, data entry tasks, or making presentations.

-Nonetheless, viewing angles are quite restricted, giving way to subpar display.
+Nonetheless, viewing angles are quite restricted, giving way to a subpar display.
 Due to having a low NTSC coverage of only 45%, this display is not well suited for color-accurate work, such as video editing or graphic design.

 Considering Zoom meetings or classes remotely, this is quite a suitable device for the business audience.
 Appearing letters and illustrations are additionally clear, as the anti-glare coating limits reflections in the lighter conditions.